• Skip to primary navigation

 pinterest image.

-The Sweet Potato Pie features a buttery, flaky crust filled with an ultra-creamy, smooth sweet potato filling and topped with clouds of brown sugar whipped cream.
-It is bursting with flavor and doesn't crack as it cools!
+This Sweet Potato Pie features a buttery, flaky pie crust filled with a creamy, smooth sweet potato filling and topped with clouds of brown sugar whipped cream.
+Perfect Thanksgiving pie!

 Jump to Recipe